 If you are ready to catapult your beauty or boudoir business in the right direction, this is for you!
 Because of the time commitment, I can only take a very limited number of mentor partnerships each year.
 My all day one-on-one workshop is $5000+tax and can be broken down into 4 payments of $1250+tax.
-Mentorships are available only to photographers NOT in the Austin area or immediate vicinity.
+Mentorships are available only to photographers NOT in the Austin area or immediate vicinity, and only one photographer per market are accepted into my mentorship program.
 The session fee for the shoot add-on is $1000 additional.

 Want to find out my availability for a mentorship?
 Let's chat!!

 I get countless daily messages via e-mail and social media from photographers who are just looking for a quick answer.
 I don’t have the means to answer every question that comes my way, every time it does….so you’ve likely been directed to this page as a response to a question you’ve asked that is covered here!
 Ahhhh, see?
 It’s all about efficiency.
 Read on, my inquisitive friend….read on.

 Q: Do you accept mentorships?
 Will you mentor me!?